rcitteri/multi-stack-demo-deployments/cloud-native-chat-demo/DB-INITIALIZER.md

 > **Run admin/management tasks as one-off processes**

-This is a separate Spring Boot application that:
+This is a **completely separate Spring Boot application** that:
+- Built as a standalone JAR using Maven profile: `mvn clean package -P initializer`
 - Runs **before** the main application starts
 - Initializes the database schema
 - Seeds initial data if needed
-- Exits upon completion
+- Exits with code 0 on success, non-zero on failure
 - Can be run multiple times safely (idempotent)
+- Runs as a Cloud Foundry task without any parameters

 ## Why Separate Initialization?